 Our principles for determining whether to accept a new client or continue serving an existing client are fundamental to delivering quality, which we believe goes hand-in-hand with our purpose to build trust in society.

-We have established policies and procedures for the acceptance of client relationships and audit engagements that consider whether we are competent to perform the engagement and have the necessary capabilities including time and resources, can comply with relevant ethical requirements, including independence, have appropriately considered the integrity of the client and whether we will receive a fair return for the engagement.
+We have established policies and procedures for the acceptance of client relationships and audit engagements that consider whether:

+- we are competent to perform the engagement and have the necessary capabilities including time and resources - can comply with relevant ethical requirements, including independence - have appropriately considered the integrity of the client - whether we will receive a fair return for the engagement.

 We reassess these considerations in determining whether we should continue with the client engagement and have in place policies and procedures related to withdrawing from an engagement or a client relationship when necessary.
+The policies and processes we have in place emphasise risk and quality considerations such that financial and operational priorities do not lead to inappropriate judgements about whether to accept or continue a client relationship.

+The last few years have seen audit costs sharply increase due to the investment required to meet growing demands in training and technology as well as technical risk and compliance, professional services salary inflation and the high demand (both on and offshore) for qualified accounting professionals.

-Client and Engagement Acceptance and Continuance
+Client and engagement acceptance and continuance

-PwC New Zealand has implemented a process to identify acceptable clients based on the PwC network's proprietary decision support systems for audit client acceptance and retention (called Acceptance and Continuance (A&C)).
+PwC New Zealand has implemented a process to identify acceptable clients based on the PwC network's proprietary decision support systems for audit client acceptance and retention (called Acceptance and Continuance ('A&C')).

-A&C facilitates a determination by the engagement team, business management and risk management specialists on whether the risks related to an existing client or a potential client are manageable, and whether or not PwC should be associated with the particular client and its management.
+A&C facilitates a determination by the engagement teams, and where appropriate, leadership and risk management specialists on whether the risks related to an existing client or a potential client are manageable, and whether or not PwC should be associated with the particular client and its management.

 More specifically, this system enables: